-Created on October 31, 2007.
-Created by seanberto on October 31, 2007.
+Created on October 31, 2007.Edited by seanberto.
 Log in to edit this page.
 I'm posting this theming snippet that I added to page.tpl.php because it took me so long to debug, given the somewhat complex way that the translations.module api works.
 That's not a dig on the module - it's pretty amazing!
 Basically, I have a English/Spanish site and wanted to add a single menu item to my primary links that switches from English to Spanish and vice versa.
-This article is also available in French from KolossalDrupal.
+This snippet is taken from a zen-based theme I am developing.
+Looking for support?
+Cufon your Drupal Theme in 4 Steps.
+I love Cufon.

 There's an incredible amount of functionality that can be provided by the Views module, especially when it is combined with intelligent use of Node Reference fields.
 When you relate your site's nodes with Node Reference fields, these relationships can be easily leveraged to create some very useful views.
 I'm going to build a view for a sample music site.
 In the site, I have 3 related content types for "Band" nodes ("Black Eyed Peas", "Linkin Park", etc...), "Album" nodes ("Back in Black", "Bat Out of Hell", etc...), and "Events" (concerts, television appearances, etc...)

 Each of these content types has only the minimum fields to demonstrate the Views functionality that is the subject of this article.
 To associate the 3 content types, both the "Album" and "Event" content types have a Node Reference field that allow their nodes to point back to a "Band" node.